Araceli Cruz-Antonio, Bookeeper

 SiRA ANDERSON, GRANTS WRITER & MANAGEr

 Sira Anderson connects nonprofits with the funds to feed their missions, and has worked with more than 15 organizations in ten years.
 She brings to Pie Ranch her extensive experience in grant writing, individual and major donor fundraising, databases, direct mail appeals and special events.
 Since 2008, Sira has been Pie Ranch’s grant writer, and has helped to manage the donor database and fundraising appeals.
 She loves helping Pie Ranch inspire youth and adults to connect to the source of their food, and helping funders fall in love with Pie Ranch!
 Sira lives in Oakland and her favorite things are a good conversations, eating noodles and reading advice columns.

 Tamar Ingber, Farmstand Manager

 Tamar Ingber is our Farmstand manager.
 She combines her love of food, farming, and design to our Farmstand each day.
 Tamar grew up in the heart of it all, Ohio.
-She studied experiential graphic design in Philadelphia, followed her tastebuds to live and work in Israel, and eventually found farming in California to support her love of being outside, and supporting gardens and kitchens in growing strong, local local foodsheds.
+She studied environmetal graphic design in Philadelphia, followed her tastebuds to live and work in Israel, and eventually found farming in California to support her love of being outside, and supporting gardens and kitchens in growing strong, local local foodsheds.
 Her work at Pie Ranch has cultivated her passion to inspire a healthy, nutritionally rich world through sharing recipes, engaging with visitors, and making mountains of produce at the roadside barn.
 When not at Pie, you can find her on a beach walk.

 Brandon Yip is our youngest and latest board addition.
 A current student at UC Berkeley, he studies landscape architecture and minors in food systems.
 Born and raised in San Fransisco, Brandon first visited Pie Ranch as a student from Mission High School, then spent a summer with us as a farm intern a few years ago and loved it.
 He also loves seeing and understanding how small things work, as well as the growth process of all things; people and plants alike!!
 He also loves singing and playing the uke and guitar.